| Getting Started Contents this page Only a Game

 responded with a telltale fizzle sound of a spell gone awry.
 Not that she

+expected it to work.
+She drummed her fingers on the keyboard, indecisive.
 She brought up her phone book.
 She double-clicked Del’s name, and picked up

 her receiver.
 It rang, twice, three, four times — and Del’s machine picked

 up.
 “Hi, this is Del, I’m not here right now, but you can leave a message.”
+“Hey, this is Bee.
+Where are you?
+I know you’re in Clan Lord, but your

 status shows ‘unknown.’
 It’s weird.
 Give me a call, tell me how to get